-With the Hemp and Black Algae T Shirt we’re going back to the very start of the supply chain to take on a harmful and pervasive pigment known as carbon black.
+With the Black Algae T Shirt we’re going back to the very start of the supply chain to take on a harmful and pervasive pigment known as carbon black.
 Unless you’ve spent your life on a desert island with no clothes and no possessions, you’ll run into carbon black every day.
 It’s in the ink in your black pen, your black phone case, and the tyres on your car.
 Carbon black is the pigment that’s used to make black things black.
 But we don’t question where it comes from because very few people know it’s even there.

 Making the colour black hasn’t changed for 100 years

 The way carbon black is made hasn’t really changed for over a century.
 At mass scale the process begins with a fossil fuel like heavy petroleum which is fed into an industrial furnace and allowed to partially combust.
 This creates a black powder that looks a bit like soot.
 And this is carbon black.
 It’s then used to colour everything from inks, to plastics, to rubber, and you’ll find it everywhere on the planet.

 Why we’re looking for alternatives to carbon black

 There are lots of problems associated with carbon black.
 The manufacturing process creates greenhouse gases which are released into the atmosphere.
 And the heavy petroleum needed to make it comes from places known as oil sands, or tar sands.
 These are barren areas of our planet that are stripped of all vegetation so that oil can be extracted from the ground.
 And as ecosystems are eroded more carbon is emitted.

 We’re working with a US biomaterials startup